Home to multiple military sites and attractions

 Evening – Stroll through 5,000 years of art history at the Chrysler Museum of Art, home to Walter Chrysler Jr.’s world-class collection of more than 30,000 pieces of art.
 The museum features a world-renowned Tiffany-glass collection, Art Nouveau furniture and ancient artifacts from African, Egyptian, Pre-Columbian, Islamic, and Asian cultures.
 The museum also holds an extensive European and American collection of paintings, sculptures, and decorative arts.

-Tour Four: Seas the Day
+Option 3: Seas the Day

 Mid- Afternoon – Enjoy some brews at veteran-owned craft brewery Bold Mariner.
 Frogman Lager is their fan-favorite and rightfully so, the lager has won numerous Virginia Craft Beer awards.
 Another veteran-owned brewery is Rip Rap which is owned and operated by Liam, a former Coast Guardsman.
 Home-brewing was a hobby of Liam’s while in the Coast Guard, and since turning it into his career, he hopes to spread his passion of beer to each person that walks in.